gilesbowkett/syrinx/readme.md

 I want to experiment with the design style shown in the Destroy All Software ['Sucks/Rocks'](https://www.destroyallsoftware.com/screencasts/catalog/sucks-rocks-1-the-rails-app) series of screencasts.
 Since this app is in part a design experiment, it's going to have some quirks.
-Also, it's not exactly the style in the screencasts, but definitely a style inspired by them; and it does represent some degree of compromise between the desires to write fast, readable, clean code; to write it quickly; and to deploy something immediately.
+It's not exactly the style in the screencasts, but definitely a style inspired by them.

 ## core extensions